apollo

 • Have experienced eye disease in the past

 An ophthalmologist will perform some basic diagnostic tests to look for signs of cataracts.
-This will start with a basic physical examination of the eye.
+This will start with an essential physical examination of the eye.

 The doctor will dilate the pupil by administering special eye drops, causing the pupil to widen.
 Once the pupil opens up, the doctor will try to gauge the eye's overall health by performing preliminary tests.
 Once the doctor detects the presence of a cataract, he/she will prescribe several lab tests to confirm the suspicion, such as:

 • Contrast Sensitivity: This test determines the ability of the eyes to separate an object from its immediate background.
-If the eyes cannot separate an object from its immediate background in low contrast sensitivity, it is a telltale sign of cataract.
+If the eyes cannot separate an object from its quick background in low contrast sensitivity, it is a telltale sign of a cataract.

 • Slit-Lamp Examination: A slit-lamp examination will allow doctors to study the structure of the eye's front surface.
 The doctors will use a microscope called a slit lamp, which illuminates the cornea, lens, and iris, with the help of an intense light beam.